Certified Recovery Specialist/Certified Family Recovery Specialist Certificate - Non-Credit (0011)

 - Understand ethics and responsibility as it relates to various treatment modalities

 To enroll into our CRS/CFRS certificate, you must have a documented high-school diploma or GED.
 If you already have a degree, it must be from an accredited college or university that is recognized by the US Department of Education (USDE) or the Council on Higher Education Accreditation (CHEA) and can be provided in lieu of a high-school diploma or GED.

 Download the Certified Recovery Specialist/Certified Family Recovery Specialist program flier (pdf) which includes requirements, costs, hours, etc.

 Note: This program is open to anyone wishing to participate.
 However, only those meeting specific requirements may sit for the certification examination.

 You may complete spring, summer and fall classes at HACC.
-Please use the information below in the "How Can I Learn More" section for more infomation on start dates and enrollment deadlines.
+Please use the information below in the "How Can I Learn More" section for start dates and enrollment deadlines.

 Future students, we are excited to connect with you and answer your questions.
 Please choose the option that works best for you to meet with us.